festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 Kinetic surface model (1D)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Surface kinetic model can be included to account for the evolution of adsorbed hydrogen on a surface with the :class:`festim.SurfaceKinetics` class.
+Kinetic surface model can be included to account for the evolution of adsorbed hydrogen on a surface with the :class:`festim.SurfaceKinetics` class.
 Refer to the :ref:`theory` section for more details.

 .. testcode:: BCs